keatinl1/MPC-Final-Year-Project/Readme.md

 ## Description

 This project, submitted for my Bachelor's degree in Mechanical Engineering at Trinity College Dublin, explores the implementation of a Model Predictive Controller (MPC) based autopilot for aircraft.
-Written entirely in Simulink and MATLAB, this project deepened my understanding of modern control systems, specifically MPC, building on my prior knowledge of classical and geometric control methods.
+Written entirely in Simulink and MATLAB, this project deepened my understanding of modern control systems, specifically MPC.

 The reference trajetory ($x_{pos}, y_{pos}, z_{pos}$) was generated using "FlightGear" the flight simulator and the aircraft model was sourced from Cook's "Flight Dynamics Principles" [1].